Anton-M-S/Anton-M-S.github.io/README.md

  2. Create a GitHub pages repository

-	This is done by creating a Github Repository and naming it “yourGitHubUsername.github.io.”
+	This is done by creating a GitHub Repository and naming it “yourGitHubUsername.github.io.”
 For more detailed instructions, you can find a link to a tutorial under [more resources](#More-Resources) below.

 	- One of Etter's arguments for the use of static websites is that they have no software dependencies.
 All someone needs to view a static website is a web browser.
 This means that you do not need to worry about file type compatibility.
 Anybody with the address for a static website will be able to view it without issue.